 - Successful nominees will have demonstrated excellence in their contributions to public engagement with science activities, with a focus on interactive dialogue between the individual and a non-scientific, public audience(s).

-- Types of public engagement activities might include but are not limited to: informal science education; public outreach and public dialogue activities, such as science cafés and science festivals; public policy activities; science communication activities, such as mass media, including radio, TV, books, and film; and social and online media.
+- Types of public engagement activities might include but are not limited to: informal science education; public engagement and public dialogue activities, such as science cafés and science festivals; public policy activities; science communication activities, such as mass media, including radio, TV, books, and film; and social media.

-- The selection committee will include distinguished scientists, engineers, and science communicators named by AAAS.
-Decisions of the committee are final after approved by the board.
+- The selection committee includes distinguished scientists, engineers, and science communicators named by AAAS.
+Decisions of the committee are final after approval by the board.

-- AAAS may ask winners to contribute to public engagement with science by speaking to groups of AAAS constituencies, helping to identify people to work with youth and the public, and participating in other AAAS activities related to public engagement with science.
+- AAAS may ask winners to contribute to public engagement with science by speaking to groups of AAAS constituencies, helping to identify scientists to participate in AAAS engagement events, and participating in other AAAS activities related to public engagement with science.

 The award selection committee will evaluate nominations with attention to several categories of merit (below).
-Nominees will likely excel in one category more than others.
-Weight will be given to nominees whose outreach work demonstrates:
+Nominees will possibly excel in one category more than others.
+Consideration will be given to nominees whose engagement work demonstrates:

 - Engagement.
 Are the nominee’s activities in line with AAAS’s definition of good public engagement?
 Public engagement with science describes intentional, meaningful interactions that provide opportunities for mutual learning between scientists and members of the public.
 Mutual learning refers not just to the acquisition of knowledge, but also to increased familiarity with a breadth of perspectives, frames, and worldviews.
 Goals for public engagement with science in addition to mutual learning include civic engagement skills and empowerment, increased awareness of the cultural relevance of science, and recognition of the importance of multiple perspectives and domains of knowledge to scientific endeavors.

 - Impact.
-The numbers of people reached and the depth of the engagement.
+The number of people reached and the impact of the engagement.

 Please view the complete list of past recipients.